Canon 6D versus Nikon D610

 |Nikon D600 (⇒ lft | rgt)||Full Frame||24.2||6016||4016||1080/30p||25.1||14.2||2980||94|

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 6D and the D610 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Canon 6D and Nikon D610 in connection with corresponding information for a sample of similar cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Canon 6D, the Nikon D610, and comparable cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon 6D (⇒ rgt)||optical||YES||3.0||1040||fixed||no||4000||4.5||no||no|